felleg/felleg.gitlab.io-backup/content/reads/read-63-drive.md

 The question that I'm most fixated on right now is related to a new link I added to my website, [/allreads](/allreads).
-If you visit this list, you will see a gallery of the reads I currently read, and clicking on a picture will link you to its review.
+If you visit this list, you will see a gallery of the books I currently read, and clicking on a picture will link you to its review.
 Pretty neat, right?
 Well, I took this opportunity to set what might be the most ambitious objective I